Solo Travel in Bulgaria

 Getting Around Bulgaria

-Trains do operate in Bulgaria but they are slower than the buses.
-There are fast trains but unless you can speak Bulgarian they are tricky to find and the names of the cities and towns are in Cyrillic.
-The train from Plovidv to Sofia takes 3 hours, costs 9 Levs and is a scenic journey.
+When touring Bulgaria, you may want to experience an authentic train ride.
+Trains do operate in Bulgaria but train travel is slower than buses.
+It’s worth hopping aboard to experience it.
+There are fast trains but unless you can speak Bulgarian they are tricky to find and the names of the Bulgarian cities and towns are in Cyrillic.
+The train from Plovdiv to Sofia takes 3 hours, costs 9 Levs and is a scenic journey.
 The train from Plovdiv to Bansko takes 6 hours and the route from Vratsa to Sofia is really picturesque.
+Click here for a Bulgaria train map.

-Sofia – Taxis should cost €8 for the 15 minute ride but they are known for overcharging.
+Sofia Airport – Taxis should cost €8 for the 15-minute ride but they are known for overcharging.
 To walk takes 25 minutes or take the number 84 or 284 bus (from 0500 to 2300) into the city centre for €1.

 Varna – Take the number 409 bus.
 Taxis are available for the 8km journey but cost more at night.